Residency/Fellowship Training Programs

 Surgical Oncology

 Training takes places at the MUHC hospitals, the Jewish General Hospital and St. Mary's Hospital Center.
-Specific rotations are also completed at the Université de Montréal-affiliated teaching hospitals.
+Specific rotations can also be completed at the Université de Montréal-affiliated teaching hospitals.

 The Program is accredited by the Royal College of Physicians and Surgeons of Canada, leading to accreditation with certification (depending upon eligibility).